Insun35/bsdt/README.md

 # BSDT

-BSDT(Bird Shie Defense Turret) is a defense system that protects private property from contamination such as droppings or dead bodies by identifying and preemptively striking birds or insects approaching private property from the air.
+BSDT(Bird Shit Defense Turret) is a defense system that protects private property from contamination such as droppings or dead bodies by identifying and preemptively striking birds or insects approaching private property from the air.

 ## 🎯 Goal